• Skip to main content

 Importance of the fund flow statements

 The fund flow statements are helpful to the firm’s stakeholders.
-As it conveys vital information about the business.
-The importance or uses of fund flow statements are as follows:
+This is because, it conveys vital information about the business.
+Besides this, the importance or uses of fund flow statements are as follows:

 Management

-Fund Flow Statements helps managements in the following ways:
+Fund Flow Statements help management in the following ways:

 1. It helps management to determine the plan of action for the future.